 Other RT vendors have tried to come up with ways to improve the targeting of a radiation beam by approximating the tumor location with external markers or implanted fiducials—methods that may be invasive or may expose the patient to additional ionizing radiation from imaging devices.
 Even with these methods, it still isn’t possible to see what’s going on inside the patient during the treatment.

-The ViewRay™ system was designed to solve this problem.
-Using a unique combination of MR imaging and radiation therapy delivery technologies, the ViewRay system provides continuous soft-tissue imaging while the treatment beam is on—along with the tools to refine the target and reoptimize the dose while the patient is on the treatment table.
+ViewRay’s MRI guided RT system is designed to solve this problem.
+Using a unique combination of MR imaging and radiation therapy delivery technologies, the MRIdian and MRIdian Linac systems provide continuous soft-tissue imaging while the treatment beam is on—along with the tools to refine the target and re-optimize the dose while the patient is on the treatment table.